The Perimenopause Circle

 We introduce simple daily anchors to support better mornings and more settled evenings.

-We open with a warm beginning — taking time to arrive, connect, and mark the start of this six-month journey together.
+We open with a warm beginning — taking time to arrive, connect, and mark the start of this six-week journey together.

 Structure